-Prosecutors said Monday that they are also arresting Ghosn and Kelly again as they investigate additional allegations that the two men under-reported Ghosn’s income by more than 4.2 billion yen ($38 million) between 2015 and 2017.
+They also rearrested him on additional allegations that he also under-reported his income by more than 4.2 billion yen ($38 million) between 2015 and 2017.

 By rearresting Ghosn, one of the global auto industry’s most prominent figures, the prosecutors will be able to continue holding him for questioning.